ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 ## 3. Install LogDNA Agent on Kubernetes
 {: #kube_agent}

-If your service is running on Kubernetes, then follow [these instructions](https://docs.logdna.com/docs/kubernetes) to install the Kubernetes agent, while observing the following:
+If your service is not running on Kubernetes, refer [here](https://test.cloud.ibm.com/docs/services/Activity-Tracker-with-LogDNA/ibm-internal-only?topic=logdnaat-understand_st#not_kube).
+Otherwise, follow [these instructions](https://docs.logdna.com/docs/kubernetes) to install the Kubernetes agent, while observing the following:

 - The LogDNA Agent version must be 1.5.6 or later.
-If you are already running an older version, be sure to update it.
+If you are already running an older version, be sure to update it. **Note: v2 of the agent is coming soon, and required for production.**
 - Use your service's STSender ingestion key.
 - Download the `logdna-agent-ds.yaml` file before using it.
 Edit it to add to `spec.template.spec.containers.env` the following: